Haoen-Cui/mischelperfuns/README.md

 [![Travis-CI Build Status](https://travis-ci.org/Haoen-Cui/mischelperfuns.svg?branch=master)](https://travis-ci.org/Haoen-Cui/mischelperfuns)

-Haoen Cui's personal collection of miscellaneous helper functions in R.
+Haoen Cui's personal collection of miscellaneous helper functions in R. Some functions are more informative themselves (either in code or in documentation) than their actual usefulness.

 > Good tools are prerequisite to the success of a job.